-Within Soil Unit C, only sub-Unit C2 could be recognised.
-Soil Unit C1 is absent in WFS II.
-Soil Unit C2 is characterised by high spatial soil variability.
+Soil Unit C is subdivided in Soil Units C1 and C2.
+The boundary between Soil Unit C1 and Soil Unit C2 has been set at a lithological change from interbedded sands and clays to uniform sand with laminae and beds of clay/silt.
+Note that Soil Units C1 and C2 are characterised by high spatial soil variability.
 In addition, seafloor multiples and peg leg multiples partly mask the actual subsurface seismic response.

 Glacial depositional environments have not been recognised in Soil Unit C (based on the palynological analysis of the selected samples).
-Glacial deposition (Drente Formation) may have occurred when the Saalian ice margin was located in close proximity to WFS II.
+Glacial deposition (Drente Formation) may have occurred when the Saalian ice margin was located in close proximity to the WFS I.